 It should be thoroughly moistened before being mixed into the soil, otherwise it’ll sap all of the moisture out of the ground and away from the plant.

-I dumped a bag of peat moss into an empty trash can, sprayed it with the hose, and mixed with a shovel until it was the consistency of oatmeal.
+I dumped a bag of peat moss into an empty trash can, sprayed it with the hose, and mixed it with a shovel until it was the consistency of oatmeal.

-Mix equal parts dirt from the planting hole with moistened peat moss.
-I also added in a shovel full of sand because our ground is such hard clay.
+Mix equal parts of dirt from the planting hole with moistened peat moss.
+I also added a shovel full of sand because our ground is such hard clay.
 Sand helps to break up the clumps and allows for better drainage.

 Water the plant to make sure the root ball is moist before planting.
 If you’re working with bare root plants allow them to soak in a bucket of water for an hour or so before planting (or follow the nursery’s instructions in that regard).

 Gently squeeze the pot and tip it over so that the plant slides out.
 Avoid pulling on the plant itself.
 I like to break up the bottom of the root ball so that the roots don’t continue to grow around and around in the shape of the container they were in, which can choke off the plant.